djestick/OpenHud/README.md

 - Tech: Electron, React, Typescript, NodeJS, Express, Socketio, SQLite3
 - Styling: TailwindCSS (admin panel) / Sass (hud)

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

+You are free to use, modify, and distribute this software for non-commercial purposes only.
+Commercial use is not permitted.

 # Getting Started:

 - Download the latest .zip form the releases page and unzip it.